-If you’re fitness-minded, chances are good you’ve heard of Orangetheory Fitness.
-After all, locations continue popping up everywhere — the company has expanded from one studio in 2010 to 1,000 studios all over the world as of July 2018!
+If you love a good workout class, have you tried Orangetheory Fitness (OTF) yet?
+Since locations continue popping up everywhere — the company has expanded from one studio in 2010 to now more than 1,000 studios all over the world — there's probably one pretty close to you.

 What Is Orangetheory Fitness?

 The cornerstone of Orangetheory Fitness is heart rate-based training.
 In 60 minutes, you'll nail both high-intensity cardio and strength training under the guidance of a personal trainer.